LeonAirRC/Jeti-Lua-Apps/Thermal Assist/README.md

 Inspired by a system used on manned gliders, this app helps to determine the optimal circling point in thermals.\
 A periodic speech output tells the pilot the bearing and distance to the point where the center of the circle should be shifted to.\
 Therefore a gps and a vario or altitude sensor are required.

+## Installation
+Download and copy the following files into the Apps folder on your transmitter:
+- .lc or .lua application file
+- the "ThermalAssist" folder

 ## How it works
 The GPS position and the vario values are queried in regular intervals.\
 Every point is displayed in the telemetry frame with the circle radius being proportional to the climb value if it is positive.\